Table of Contents[Hide][Show]

-Food allergies in children are clearly on the rise.
-Official estimates put the number at about 6% of children under the age of 3, but that sure seems low to me.
+Food sensitivities and allergies in children are clearly on the rise.
+Official estimates put the number at about 6% of children under the age of three.
+This sure seems low to me.

-However, the modern day tendency for children to eat just a few types of foods all the time like pizza, chicken nuggets, mac and cheese, boxed cereal and peanut butter sandwiches is a big reason for the skyrocketing allergy trend.
+However, the modern-day tendency for children to eat just a few types of foods all the time like pizza, chicken nuggets, mac and cheese, boxed cereal and peanut butter sandwiches is a big reason for the skyrocketing allergy trend.

-Poor diet in infancy and childhood which is devoid or low in animal fats such as egg yolks, cream and butter is also a contributor to the development of allergies.
+Poor diet in infancy and childhood which is devoid or low in animal fats such as egg yolks, cream, and butter is also a contributor to the development of allergies.

 - Avoid the suspected food for at least 4 days.